StackStorm/st2docs/docs/source/authentication.rst

 been configuered with API Keys do not need to be updated with a new set of keys.
 Follow these steps to migrate -

 On old |st2| instance run the following command to save API keys into a file.
-Note that secrets are masked based on configuration setting and maksing needs to be disabled temporarily for this feature to work.
+Note that secrets are masked based on configuration setting.
+If masking is enabled an admin can on a per call basis disable the masking without having to make config changes.
+See :ref:`mask-secrets` to see how to disable masking on a system wide basis.

 .. sourcecode:: bash

-    st2 apikey list -dy > apikeys.yaml
+    st2 apikey list -dy --show-secrets > apikeys.yaml

 On new |st2| instance load API keys from the file.